Auraaf/React/README.md

           componentDidMount()  : Fetch calls can be done here;
           componentDidUpdate() : have to set conditions ;
-          componentUnmount() : use to unmount or stop the execution of some code, when route is getting chnges very important in SPA;
+          componentUnmount() : use to unmount or stop the execution of some code, when route is getting changes very important in SPA;

           E9P1: Optimizing app